oscbyspro/Ultimathnum/README.md

 ```

 Note that the introduction of infinite values necessitates changes to the integer description
 format.
-The new format adds the plain "#" and masked "&" markers.
-The former is just a spacer
+The new format adds the # and & markers.
+The former is a just spacer whereas the latter
-whereas the latter represents a bitwise negation.
-In other words, "+&123" translates to maximum
+represents bitwise negation.
+In other words, +&123 translates to ∞ minus 123.
-infinity minus 123.

 ```swift
 let regex: Regex = /^(?<sign>\+|-)(?<mask>#|&)(?<body>[0-9a-zA-z]+)$/